conradakunga/Blog/_posts/2025-01-06-dependency-injection-in-c-net-part-7-integration-testing.md

 4. We have overridden the `WebApplicationFactory` to customize our DI - we want to **remove all concrete implementations and replace them with our fake ones**.
 5. We have **written three tests**, two of which require customization of the `TimeProvider` - morning and after noon prior to injection.

-Thus, we can see that dependency injection is a very powerful tool not only for writing our application but also for allowing us flexibility around testing.
+Thus, we can see that dependency injection is a very powerful tool for writing our application and allowing us flexibility around testing.

 In our next post we will look at **types of dependency injection**.